-The member is an employee of the Board, committee, panel, review group or task force
+The board member is an employee of the Organisation

-A payment of fees to a member who is also an employee, with a contractual arrangement with the contracting Board, committee, panel, review group or task force to provide directorship duties as part of his or her employment contract is not a schedular payment subject to withholding tax.
+A payment of fees to the board member who is also an employee, with a contractual arrangement with the contracting Organisation to provide governance services as part of his or her employment contract is not a schedular payment subject to withholding tax.
 Such a payment is salary or wages or an extra pay.
 Payment must be taxed using the PAYE calculator.